Anne Applebaum Director of the Transitions Forum

 N'Jaimeh Cham Assistant Office Manager

 N'Jaimeh Cham is Assistant Officer Manager.
-N’Jaimeh’s role is to provide administrative support to the Office Manager, as well as providing a welcoming reception environment for guests visiting the Institute.
+N’Jaimeh’s role is to provide administrative support to the Building and Office Manager, as well as providing a welcoming reception environment for guests visiting the Institute.
 Prior to joining the Institute, N'Jaimeh spent five years as an Administrator–Receptionist in the corporate banking industry.
 She started her career as a Team Assistant working in Further Education.
 N’Jaimeh studied the BTEC National Certificate in Care and also accomplished a year’s voluntary work with the elderly and children with special needs.

 Shreya Kukadia Management Accountant